LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/HelloWorld.rst

 change?".
 A **commit message** is a note about what you have changed in your code.

 .. figure:: figures/replit-version-control.png
-   :alt: Image showing the Replit version control tab.
+   :alt: The Replit version control tab.

    Click on the text box and write a message that conveys what you have changed in the code.